How to measure

 It is important that you are measured before ordering for the first time and do not take a size from other garments, as wheelchair clothes are specially cut to be worn sitting, and in any case, no two manufacturers' patterns are the same.

 Generally speaking, wheelchair trousers which are worn sitting all the time require to be approximately 2-3" longer than trousers which are worn for standing and walking.
-If someone walks a little when at home it might be better to buy our ambulant trousers at the correct length and have a pair of wheelchair trousers which fit properly when sitting and have longer legs for when you go out in your chair.
+If someone walks a little when at home it might be better to buy our easy to manage elasticated waist trousers at the correct length and have a pair of wheelchair trousers which fit properly when sitting and have longer legs for when you go out in your chair.
+Leg lengths are based on inside leg measurements.

 All jackets are sold by chest measurement, and an allowance is made for clothing worn underneath.